 Emotional problems, caused by a stressful event, can sometimes cause an older child to wet the bed.
 Physical problems are uncommon.

-Diagnosis of bedwetting in older children
+How is bedwetting in older children diagnosed?

 The doctor might refer your child to a health professional with specialist training in children’s bedwetting.